jahnvisethjs/Mentober-Projects/Isha-Tushti/README.md

 # MENTOR
 Tushti Github Link: https://github.com/tushti0110

+.
+.

-It is incomplete right now, still working on it.
+--It is incomplete right now, still working on it.